Fazal Hameed |

 Reference

-Joonas Multanen, Asif Ali Khan, Pekka Jääskeläinen, Fazal Hameed, Jeronimo Castrillon, "SHRIMP: Efficient Instruction Delivery with Domain Wall Memory", Proceedings of the International Symposium on Low Power Electronics and Design, ACM, pp. 6pp, New York, NY, USA, Jul 2019. [doi]
+Joonas Multanen, Asif Ali Khan, Pekka Jääskeläinen, Fazal Hameed, Jeronimo Castrillon, "SHRIMP: Efficient Instruction Delivery with Domain Wall Memory", Proceedings of the International Symposium on Low Power Electronics and Design, ACM, 6pp, New York, NY, USA, Jul 2019. [doi]

 Bibtex